Hometown

 Rich Ruohonen started curling in the fifth grade, when he started playing Saturday mornings at the St. Paul Curling Club.

 Ruohonen has represented the United States in men’s curling at two world championships (2008, 2018).
-As skip, he led Team USA to the playoffs at the 2018 World Curling Championships in Las Vegas, where his team finished sixth.
-He has been part of two runner-up teams at two different Olympic Trials (2017 men's curling, 2021 mixed doubles curling), just narrowly missing a chance to represent the U.S. at the Olympic Winter Games.
+As skip he led Team USA to the playoffs at the 2018 World Curling Championships held in Las Vegas where Team USA ended up finishing in sixth place.

-Ruohonen has won back-to-back medals at the senior world championships in men’s curling (2024 silver, 2025 bronze).
-Since he began curling in 1981, he has taken only one curling season off from the sport while studying law at Hamline Law School and recovering from a serious knee injury.
+Ruohonen has won back-to-back medals at the senior world championships in men’s curling (2024 silver, 2025 bronze) as the third for the U.S. Since he began curling in 1981, he has taken only one curling season off from the sport while studying law at Hamline Law School and recovering from a serious knee injury.